-The Year in Numbers: CIAs in 2016
+The year in numbers: CIAs in 2016

-According to the OIG, 214 CIAs opened in the last five years remained active at the end of 2016, three of which involved amendments or addenda to prior CIAs.
+According to the OIG, there were 234 open CIAs at the end of 2016, three of which involved amendments or addenda to prior CIAs.
+Eighteen were more than five years old, presumably awaiting OIG close-out letters or otherwise nearing closure, while the remaining 216 CIAs were negotiated over the past five years.